GSA/digitalgov.gov/content/posts/2015-12-16-the-data-briefing-does-the-federal-government-have-an-obligation-to-educate-open-data-users.md

 Once the data is in good shape, the user would need to know how to use the data.
 That involves understanding basic statistics so as to know the appropriate statistical techniques to apply for analysis and visualization.
 Alternatively, an app developer would need to know how to create a well-formed request to an API (application programming interface).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-278-FEMA-Georgia-56-disasters-since-1953-visualization-county-map.jpg" alt="A data visualization map of Georgia shows different types of disasters that have occurred since 1953." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-278-FEMA-Georgia-56-disasters-since-1953-visualization-county-map.jpg" alt="A data visualization map of Georgia shows different types of disasters that have occurred since 1953." %}

 As I often tell my students, there are many good tools out there that allow one to create in-depth statistical analysis or build a sophisticated mobile app easily and with little knowledge.
 That is a benefit and a curse.
 A benefit is that the tools make it much easier to extract the value out of government datasets and a curse is that the wrong conclusions can be drawn from a badly-analyzed dataset.
 Alternatively, even worse, damages can result from relying upon a poorly-designed app that uses a government API.